 One of the main themes in the book is information gathering because Geracie says that for product managers knowledge is power.
 He dedicates an entire chapter (with a Sean vignette at the start) to the specifics of ongoing competitive analysis.

 Geracie concludes with a chapter on documentation and success metrics.
 He writes: “leave documentation behind for those who follow you.”
 For those of us who have inherited products without any documentation whatsoever, this is advice I wish everyone followed.

 Take Charge Product Management has a lot to offer all levels of product managers.
 For those who are new to the role or for anyone who has never worked with a product manager, the first few chapters are an excellent introduction to why companies need the role and what product managers do.
 For experienced product managers there are some good details around concepts like customer advisory boards and competitive analysis.

 The focus of the book is on the business side of product management so you won’t find any advice on writing user stories or working with the UX team.
 Geracie focuses on cross-functional collaboration, information gathering, and planning.
 This is great for product managers who are coming to the role from technical areas since it gives a lot of details about the specific type of business information that is relevant and should be collected for product planning.

 Geracie is heavy on documentation and portrays the planning process as seemingly simple set of meetings, but if you view his advice from the perspective of developing a product vision, rather than a three to five year plan with milestones, it becomes more applicable.
 The book’s protagonist Sean deals primarily with the CEO and peers in sales and marketing; the development of the product itself doesn’t figure prominently.
-This is good because there so many books dealing with execution that having one which focuses on the business and negotiation is valuable.
+This is good because there are so many books dealing with execution that having one which focuses on the business and negotiation is valuable.
 As we see Sean learning about being a product manager, there’s a lot of great material for anyone who needs to educate their organization about the role.